comp-well-org/Graph_contagion_emotion_prediction/README.md

 # Dataset Description
+To protect study participants' privacy and consent and since some of the participants did not consent to sharing their data with the third-party researchers, data has been deidentified.
+Furthermore, data has been transformed in a way that an individual participant's data can not be identified.
+This process can be reversed and data can be used to reproduce to the results presented in this work or for developing new machine learning solutions through standardization of data.
+Please refer to the standardization process reported in the paper.
 The sensing and graph data is available in the Dataset folder.

 The feature data is in the '*feature_data.csv*'.
 Each row indictaes a sample for a given user represented by user_id.
 There are multiple samples for each user taken at different timestamps.
 The 3rd and 4th columns of this file contains the labels for happiness and stress respectively.